What a True Confession Sounds Like

 A True Confession says, “What I did was wrong.”

-It’s common today for people to confess making “poor choices,” but that is a vague, relative, amoral term.
+It’s common today for people to confess making “poor choices,” but that is a vague, relative term.
 It means little more than “I could have done better.”
+Or even just, “I could have done differently.”

 In contrast, wrong is not vague.
 It is precise.
 Wrong is not relative.
 It is absolute.
 It means we’re not talking about personal opinions which can be debated, but about moral law which has been broken.